 2 July 2022

-5 WAYS YOU CAN SUPPORT MOB CARING ON COUNTRY
+FIVE WAYS YOU CAN SUPPORT MOB CARING ON COUNTRY

 Aboriginal and Torres Strait Islander Peoples-led conservation is key to regenerating Australian nature, and will grow stronger with the proper support.
-WWF-Australia’s Indigenous Engagement team members Rosie Goslett-King, Ben Kitchener and Cliff Cobbo have come together with Girringun Aboriginal Corporation’s Sonya Takau to suggest 5 ways that everyday Aussies can support or contribute to the advancement of traditional land management, and help Aboriginal and Torres Strait Islander Peoples conservation leaders working tirelessly to restore healthy Country.
+WWF-Australia’s Indigenous Engagement team members Rosie Goslett-King, Ben Kitchener and Cliff Cobbo have come together with Girringun Aboriginal Corporation’s Sonya Takau to suggest five ways that everyday Aussies can support or contribute to the advancement of Traditional land management, and help Aboriginal and Torres Strait Islander Peoples conservation leaders working tirelessly to restore healthy Country.

 1. Learn about the true history of Australia